What is the UndocuFund?

-Sonoma County was the area that was most severely impacted by the fires, and the three founding organizations work largely in this county, this is where it was founded.
+Sonoma County was the area that was most severely impacted by the 2017 wildfires, and the three founding organizations work largely in this county, this is where it was founded.

-Why was a fund specifically for undocumented immigrants needed?
+Why is a fund specifically for undocumented immigrants needed?

-Unlike other fire victims, undocumented immigrants do not qualify for assistance from the Federal Emergency Management Agency (FEMA).
+Unlike other disaster victims, undocumented immigrants do not qualify for assistance from the Federal Emergency Management Agency (FEMA).
 Even when they or their children are eligible for disaster relief services, their lack of immigration status, limited English proficiency, and fear of immigration enforcement prevent them from seeking assistance.
 Their discomfort or lack of familiarity with law enforcement, county government, and mainstream aid organizations present additional barriers.

 How many undocumented immigrants were affected?

-An estimated 38,5001 undocumented immigrants live and work in Sonoma County, the area that has been hardest hit by the fires.
-While precise numbers are unavailable, only a fraction of undocumented immigrants were displaced permanently or on a long-term basis by the fires.
-However, undocumented immigrants predominantly work in sectors that have been or will be hard hit, including service, hospitality, child and elder care, day labor, wine, and agriculture more broadly.
-Many lost wages in the weeks following the fires, and others worked for companies whose operations were affected at varying levels, from temporary disruption to complete loss.
+An estimated 38,5001 undocumented immigrants live and work in Sonoma County.
+While precise numbers are unavailable, undocumented immigrants predominantly work in sectors that have been or will be hard hit, including service, hospitality, child and elder care, day labor, wine, and agriculture more broadly.

 Who was eligible for support from the UndocuFund?

-Undocumented immigrants who are residents of Sonoma County and heads of household who have experienced loss of housing, vehicles, other possessions, wages, and/or jobs due to the fires.
+Undocumented immigrants who are residents of Sonoma County and heads of household who have experienced loss of housing, vehicles, other possessions, wages, and/or jobs from identified disasters.

 What was the application process?